a by Bruce Dunlavy

-- The Confederate forces had almost all of the best battle officers, and Robert E. Lee was the greatest general of that (and perhaps any) war as well as great and eminently laudable human being.
+- The Confederate forces had almost all of the best battle officers, and Robert E. Lee was the greatest general of that (and perhaps any) war as well as an eminently laudable human being.

-- The South lost not for lack of commitment or lack of righteousness, but because it was outgunned by a military force superior in number and ruthlessly brutal in strategy and tactics; therefore, unable to win, they must have been fighting for a glorious ideal.
+- The Southerners lost not for lack of commitment or lack of righteousness, but because they were outgunned by a military force superior in number and ruthlessly brutal in strategy and tactics; therefore, unable to win, they must have been fighting for a glorious ideal.

 - After the slaves were freed, they had no capability of taking care of themselves, and many of them became drooling rapists.
 Thus it fell to white Southerners to create a system by which Those People could be kept fed, clothed, housed, and subdued.

-The majority of monuments to Southern warriors were erected early in this period (1890 – 1920).
-By that time the old rulers of the South had re-established their authority, and the veterans of the war were beginning to die off in large numbers.
+The majority of monuments to Southern warriors were erected early in this revisionist period, mainly around 1890 – 1920.
+They were usually mass-produced and so cheaply made that they are easy to pull down.
+By that time the old rulers of the South had re-established their authority, and the monuments were intended to reinforce white supremacy.
+In addition, veterans of the war were beginning to die off in large numbers, so the monuments were a way of continuing to keep memory of The War (and its purpose) alive.
 In the North, too, Civil War monuments became a fixture in front of most county courthouses, featuring a determined soldier with his weapons at his side, invariably facing south, just as those in the South faced north.

-These are the monuments now provoking demands for their removal.
+The monuments to Southern military and political leaders are now provoking demands for their removal.
 For a long time, the old Confederate battle flag flew over Southern public buildings, too, and it was the Charleston church massacre attributed to Dylann Roof that propelled the mostly-successful push to remove them from public spaces.
 I covered that issue (which is related to the current one) in previous posts which you can find here.

 Often it has taken such a shocking occurrence or a sudden realization to make us rethink and reform our cultural iconography.
 Step by incremental step, over a century and a half, most Americans have come to see the South’s “lost cause” as a wrong cause and asked why citizens should see public honor accorded to offenders against the nation and national values.

 In the past few days, a chorus has arisen – including President Trump – to ask rhetorically if monuments to George Washington and Thomas Jefferson should also be taken down, since they were slaveholders, too.
 The answer to that, of course, is that they were a lot more than just slaveholders, and they are honored for reasons other than their service to the cause of slavery.
 Lee is different – his monuments and statues exist solely because of his service to the cause of slavery.
-Disregard his Civil War activities on the losing side and he would be an unremarkable character with no monuments to his memory.
+Disregard his Civil War activities on the losing side and he would be an unremarkable character, known only as a scion of one of the most prominent Virginia families, with no monuments to his memory other than a tombstone.

 The issue at hand is not a matter of obliterating history, but of determining what should be the parameters of “public history.”
-It would be foolish and, frankly, dangerous to simply destroy all the statues of Confederates.
-However, there is a distinct difference between remembering our history and glorifying people who were so devoted to the right to own other human beings as possessions that they took up arms against the United States (which is one of the two Constitutional definitions of treason).
+History will survive.
+There are no monuments to Adolf Hitler in German public parks, but they have not forgotten him.
+There is a distinct difference between history and iconography.
+Iconography is the making of decisions about whom we choose to honor and glorify.
+It is one thing to remember our history and another to erect and preserve monuments to people who were so devoted to their self-proclaimed right to own other human beings as possessions that they took up arms against the United States (which is one of the two Constitutional definitions of treason).

 There is a telling side note to the monument controversy.
 As the statues of Lee, Stonewall Jackson, and other Confederate war heroes are being removed, there are no removals of statues of another Civil War general known for his battlefield wisdom.
 No one is pulling down monuments to James A. Longstreet, a brilliant battle tactician who was largely responsible for Confederate victories at Bull Run, Chickamauga, and Fredericksburg.
-He was a strong commander at numerous other battles, and as Lee’s right-hand man tried in vain to talk Lee out of Pickett’s Charge at Gettysburg.
+He was a strong commander at numerous other battles, and as Lee’s right-hand man at Gettysburg, tried in vain to talk Lee out of Pickett’s Charge.

 Why are his statues not being removed?
-Because there are scarcely any of them, a result of his postwar activities.
+Because there aren’t any, as a result of his postwar activities.
 Longstreet, you see, became a “traitor to the South.”
 He joined the Republican Party, worked with his old West Point friend Ulysses Grant, and supported reunification, Reconstruction, and – worst of all to the Southerners – equal rights for African-Americans, including emancipated slaves.
 He was showered with abuse from the South, including blame for the loss at Gettysburg.
 It is at that battlefield that you will find one of the two statues of him.
 The other – the only one in the South – is in Gainesville, Georgia, at the site of his home.
 The house itself is no longer there, because it mysteriously burned down in 1889.

-Should the statues and other monuments commemorating Confederate generals be pulled down and destroyed?
+Should all the statues and other monuments commemorating Confederate generals be pulled down and destroyed?
 No, they are part of our national history.
-We cannot pretend that the Civil War never happened or that there is a long pattern of commemoration of those who fought to preserve a pronounced inequality in the social structure of our society.
+We cannot and should not ignore the fact that there was a long and ugly pattern of commemoration of those who fought to preserve systematic injustice.

 Nevertheless, we can still remember and learn from the past without providing honor to those who fought to preserve slavery.
-Statues of Confederate soldiers are part of public history.
-However, they do not belong in public spaces.
+While statues of Confederate soldiers are part of public history, they do not belong in public spaces.
 African-Americans trying to enjoy a picnic in a public park should not have to do so under the watchful eye of slaveholders who led an armed insurrection in an attempt to ensure that African-Americans would not be entitled to enjoy freedom, much less a picnic in the park.

-Put these statues in battlefield parks, or in private hands, or in museums.
+We can keep some of these statues in battlefield parks, or in private hands, or in museums.
 They do not belong on open public grounds, nor at capitols, nor courthouses, nor other spaces of honor.
 The Civil War had not only a winning side and a losing side; it had a right side and a wrong side.
 If you were a Southern general, you lost and you were on the wrong side.
-And since you were fighting for the right to oppress, subjugate, and abuse some of the people, the government of all of the people should not be providing you a place of prominence.
+And since you were fighting for the right to oppress, subjugate, and abuse some of the people, the government of all of the people should not be providing you a place of prominence or honor.